PerfectlySoft/PerfectDocs/guide/filters.md

 ```

-## Response Filters
+### Response Filters

-Response filters are executed each once before response header data is sent to the client and each once for any subsequent chunk of body data.
+Each response filter is executed once before response header data is sent to the client, and again for any subsequent chunk of body data.
 These filters can modify the outgoing response in any way they see fit, including adding or removing headers or rewriting body data.

 ### Creating